FivEawE/AutoSplitterGTAVCS/README.md

 ## Changelog

+### Version 0.4.1

+* Hot fix for broken Mission Attempts counter on US version.
+GER version might be broken as well.
+If you have EU, skip this version.
+If you have US, make sure to **start LiveSplit after you load the game**.

 ### Version 0.4

 * Automatic timer starting after you press the **X** button to skip the first cutscene.